7 Alternative To Rug Under Dining Table

-The difference with a knitted rug is that long needles are used to create stiches holding the loops of a knitted rug together.
+The difference with a knitted rug is that long needles are used to create stitches holding the loops of a knitted rug together.

 If you have amazing crocheting or knitting skills you can make a small rug to place under your dining table.

-This is a type of material harvested from the bark of oak tree.
+This is a type of material harvested from the bark of the oak trees.